-In the pursuit of our destiny there is something we need to be careful of: coveting somebody else’s calling.
+In the pursuit of our destiny we need to be careful not to covet somebody else’s calling.
 If we do, it is possible we will find ourselves pursuing an alien destiny.
 I am not talking about little green (or grey) men, I am talking about chasing something God never intended for us, but for someone else.
 That can lead us into frustration and confusion because something seems to be constantly obstructing our path, hindering us or tripping us up.
 All right, no-one said it would be easy, but this is more than just obstacles to overcome, this is a dead end.

 Arthur Burk calls it an ‘alien birthright’, and likens it to an immaculately constructed train track (complete with ballast, signals and crossings) laid across the middle of a cornfield we are called to cultivate: it leads nowhere, and meanwhile it gets in the way of what we are supposed to be doing.

 Lot’s destiny was not in Canaan.
 We know that, because God told Abram to leave his family behind.